dupgit/sauvegarde/README.md

 * 0.0.1  [08 07 2015] First usable version
 * 0.0.2  [15.08.2015] client redesigned
 * 0.0.3  [21.08.2015] saves and restores links
+* 0.0.4  [06.09.2015] new serveur url to post a bunch of hashs and associated data.
+Clean the answer list of needed hashs to avoid having duplicated hashs into it.

 ## Infrastucture